Succulent Planters | Rotted Tree Trunk Pieces

 A hammer helped to tap down the tips of the hardware cloth.

-How to keep the dirt from falling through the hardware cloth?
-I tried to use the plastic pot liner that the succulents came in, but it was not deep enough for this large rotted tree trunk piece.
+How do you keep the dirt from falling through the hardware cloth?
+I tried to use the plastic pot liner that the succulents came in, but it was not deep enough for this sizeable rotted tree trunk piece.

-Using what I have on hand is important, so I used a piece of a potting soil bag to line the tree trunk piece.
-After placing the bag and soil, I used my scissors to trim away the excess plastic.
+Using what I have on hand is essential, so I used a piece of a potting soil bag to line the tree trunk piece.
+After placing the bag and soil, I used scissors to trim the excess plastic.

 I chose the large succulent for the middle of this planter.
 Do you know what this plant is called?